jbellmann/play-with-clog/README.md

 No again with only a number, no # in front of it.
 So 'Closes' seems to work somehow
-  Will try next with 'Closes' in subject, uppercase does not work, lowercase does not work Will try next with 'Closes' in body, lowercase starting body does not work, starting uppercase 'Closes #3' works Will try next with 'Closes' in footer
+  Will try next with 'Closes' in subject, uppercase does not work, lowercase does not work Will try next with 'Closes' in body,
+    lowercase starting body does not work,
+    starting uppercase 'Closes #3' works,
+    in the body somewhere in the body also works
+  Will try next with 'Closes' in footer